Individual Therapy FAQ

 • LGBTQIA2S+ identity, relationships, and support

-• Depression (including, specifically, existential depression)
+• Depression (especially existential depression)

-• Your individual therapy experience will be unique to you and your needs but typically involves some combination of: lots of processing and exploration of your world, validation and empathy for your concerns and challenges, psychoeducation (AKA me providing info about the clinical/psychological/theoretical research and ideas related to your story and what you're experiencing), exploration of coping skills, and the support of being seen and heard in your complicated, human authenticity.
+• Your individual therapy experience will be unique to you and your needs but typically involves some combination of: processing and exploring your understanding of your world, validation and empathy for your concerns and challenges, psychoeducation (AKA me providing info about the clinical/psychological/theoretical research and ideas related to your story and what you're experiencing), exploration of coping skills, and the support of being seen and heard in your complicated, human authenticity.
 Oh, and also maybe some humor or talk about pets, cookies, or other more playful conversations ('cause, ya know, heavy stuff is heavy, especially if you don't allow a reprieve here or there!).
 What is meaningful and exciting to you is important here!

 You may simply be seeking kind, empathetic support from a therapist you vibe with.
 Excellent!--I love that and love working with individuals who, either by reading my various spiels or connecting with me, feel that my services might be a good fit for them.
 I'm excited to explore whatever you might be navigating when we consult to see if I can meet your needs.